2 Day Advanced Navigation Training Course

 Peak District - £200 per person, max 4 people

 Lake District - £230 per person, max 4 people

-Advanced Navigation Training Course - Lake District & Peak District
+Advanced Navigation Training Course - Peak District or Lake District

 For this course we operate a maximum 1:4 client ratio to ensure you have the best possible learning experience in some of the most complex areas in the Lake District & Peak District.

-For the advanced course we head to the Lake District for 2 full days of training which provides much more time to practise the skills in more complex terrain providing the ideal environment to learn from your course leader.
+For the advanced courses we head to the more complex areas of the Peak District or Lake District for 2 full days of training which provides much more time to practise the skills in more complex terrain providing the ideal environment to learn from your course leader.

-This course is an ideal continuation for those who have already completed an intermediate course or already have good skills.
+This course is an ideal continuation for those who have already completed our other 2 day course or already have good navigation skills.
 You'll spend 2 days in the outdoors learning more advanced techniques and refining those you already have.
 Much of the time will be spent on complex terrain navigating to smaller features and with longer and more complex legs and much more focus on contours.
 I'll tailor the exercises for each person based on their level of skill and those areas you'd like to work on perfecting.

 The course cost quoted does not include accommodation.